severak/kyselo/doc/exchange_format.md

 Kyselo can generate backup of users blogs in [JSON lines](https://jsonlines.org/) format formatted using these rules:

 First line is metadata.
-It's used to check if all it has different format:
+It's used to check if all was properly imported.
+It's JSON object in this format:

 - `is_metadata` = `true`
 - `count` - number of exported posts